Janosch-Gehring/nlu-annotations/ambiguity_task/resources/intro_text.md

 **There is a better meaning**: (leave empty)
 **Text is nonsensical**: [ ]

-**Explanation**: It is not completely obvious from the first sentence, but the second sentence makes it clear that the spectacle is referring to an accessory.
+**Explanation**: In case it is not obvious from the first sentence, the second sentence makes it clear that the spectacle is referring to an accessory.

 ---